Seat Belt Injuries Car Accidents

 Damages in Seat Belt Injury Lawsuit

-In Las Vegas, Nevada, the car accident and personal injury lawyers at Bertoldo, Baker, Carter & Smith have helped individuals and families recover more than $100 million in settlements and courtroom verdicts in a wide range of personal injury cases including seat belt injuries.
+In Las Vegas, Nevada personal injury lawyers at Bertoldo, Baker, Carter & Smith have helped individuals and families recover more than $100 million in settlements and courtroom verdicts in a wide range of personal injury cases including seat belt injuries.

 Our firm’s combined skill and experience can help you get the compensation you deserve and move forward with your life.
 Call us today at (702) 228-2600 to receive free legal advice from one of our dedicated personal injury attorneys.